HOSNProject/HOSN/README.md

 That is it !
 If you want to change from IDS to IPS or visa versa just use the script again.

 # NOTE
 HOSN is still in development so becareful when using it.
-If found any bugs or you have suggestions please feel free to contact us.
+If you found any bugs or you have suggestions please feel free to contact us.
 Thanks !

 # Screenshots